They Changed It Now It Sucks: Comic Books

 Note: This article lists examples which take place within fandoms, mostly involving over-reaction about minor changes.
 It's not about the opinion of TV Tropes as to whether a change is for the worse.
 TV Tropes doesn't have opinions.

 - This is the opinion the head writers and editors at DC (led by Dan Didio and Geoff Johns) had about the changes their predecessors made to the DCU in the 80s and 90s, in particular Crisis on Infinite Earths and Emerald Twilight.
 As a result, Infinite Crisis, Green Lantern Rebirth and the multiple Batman/Superman crossover events have been their way of retconning those changes, leading to backlash from the current ifandom shouting that the current changes have ruined the DCU FOREVER.

-- The DCNU relaunch is already getting "They changed it now it sucks" backlash.
+- The New 52 relaunch got "They changed it now it sucks" backlash before release.